opencog/python-client/README.md

 #### Functionality

+- Start and stop the OpenCog server
+- Control an OpenCog server on your local machine or on a Vagrant box
 - Control the steps of each mind agent
 - Capture the contents of the attentional focus at each step in Scheme format
 - Capture the discrete dynamical evolution of the attentional focus